 As I got underway planning our first trip to Hobart in Tasmania I knew that food was going to play a huge part.
 Tasmania is known for having some of the cleanest air in the world, a bounty of seafood, innovative and skilled artisan producers and a diverse array of growers and farmers.
 One of the best ways to seek out these foods and to learn the stories behind the produce is to head out in search of the best farmers and foodie markets.

 Looking for more Hobart inspiration?

 There are a number around in the greater Hobart area, plus as you drive around you’re going to find plenty of farm gate sales and honesty boxes to satisfy your cravings for fresh produce, we were lucky enough to be there during berry, cherry and stone fruit season – delicious!

 The location really is something special.
-The markets themselves provide a venue to local producers and growers but for the foodie first market goer a large number of the stalls are selling art, craft, trinkets and clothing.
-With so much on display I have to admit we did skip past a number of stalls, although it was overall locally made and excellent quality we just don’t need more stuff.
+The markets themselves provide a venue to local producers and growers but for the foodie first market goer, a large number of the stalls are selling art, craft, trinkets and clothing.
+With so much on display, I have to admit we did skip past a number of stalls, although it was overall locally made and of excellent quality, we just don’t need more stuff.

 I’d also note here that the Salamanca area itself is lovely, we’d recommend coming down here for a look around the galleries and specialty stores and to visit the restaurants and bars on another day when you can do it without the crowds, it’s a whole different experience.

 Market Days: Every Saturday from 8.30 am until 3 pm